-2017 Final Tax Bills to be mailed August 1st
+2018 Final Tax Bills will be mailed August 1st

-Direct Debit will be processed for August 18th
+Direct Debit will be deducted on August 16th

 Tax bills are mailed once a year, usually during the month of July.
 The tax office will mail a tax bill to a new property owner, when they receive notification from the County that there has been a change of ownership.